New derived symmetries of some hyperk\"ahler varieties: Spherical functors

 \subsection{Splitting of \texorpdfstring{$FRF$}{FRF}}

-The following simple observation will be the key to describing the action of $T$ on cohomology, proving that it is an equivalence, and constructing the $\PP$-twist associated to a $\PP$-functor in \S\ref{P-functors}.
-While the unit $\id_\BB \xrightarrow\eta RF$ is not typically split, the map $F \xrightarrow{F \eta} FRF$ is naturally split: we have a commutative triangle
+The following simple observation will be the key to describing the action of $T$ on cohomology, proving that $T$ is an equivalence, and constructing the $\P$-twist associated to a $\P$-functor in \S\ref{def_of_P}.
+While the unit $\eta\colon \id_\B \to RF$ is not split in general, the map $F\eta\colon F \to FRF$ is naturally split: we have a commutative triangle